kariya/brainfuck-hp50g/README.md

 Now I prototyped an JIT compiler successfully with a few brainf*ck code running.
 My aim was partially done but I'll keep brushing it up.

+### Really JIT?
+The Current version is a kind of 'compile-and-go' style compiler, but it shares a lot of ideas with JIT.
+It seems easy to make a trace-based JIT but it is questioable to get more speed.

 ## License
 GPL